mpvnet-player/mpv.net/README.md

 🎞 mpv.net
 ==========

-mpv.net is a media player for Windows that has a modern GUI.
+mpv.net is a media player for Windows with a modern GUI.

 The player is based on the popular [mpv](https://mpv.io) media player. mpv.net is designed to be mpv compatible, almost all mpv features are available,